 Deputy Ernie Gibson is a native of Illinois and has resided in Wyoming since 2004.
 Deputy Gibson served 22 years on active duty in the US Air Force as a Police Sergeant, training instructor, and worked directly in support of the offices of the President of the United States and the Secretary of Defense.

-Richard Mahan is a member of the D.A.R.E.
-America Board of Directors and the D.A.R.E.
-America Director of Communications.
+Richard Mahan is the D.A.R.E.
+America Director of Communications and a member of the D.A.R.E.
+America Board of Directors.

 The Youth Advocacy Board gives D.A.R.E. graduates an opportunity to speak to issues impacting the national and worldwide D.A.R.E. program and to advise D.A.R.E.
 America and local D.A.R.E. programs, government and community leaders on drug and violence prevention strategies beneficial to our youth.